 Doctor of Philosophy in Fiber and Polymer Science

 The multidisciplinary Doctor of Philosophy in Fiber and Polymer Science program brings together the disciplines of mathematics, chemistry, physics, and engineering for the development of the independent scholars versed in the fields of polymer, fiber, and textile science.
 The polymer, fiber, and textile sciences are concerned with polymeric materials and fibers produced from them; textile assemblies in one, two, and three-dimensional forms; and the chemistry of dyeing, finishing, and other wet processes.
 This broad field of study permits a wide range of useful concentrations.

 The Ph.D. in Textile Technology Management program is designed to educate students for research and management careers in textile technology management in the fiber, textile, apparel, retail and related industries complex, as well as for positions in government and academe.

 Applications for these programs must be processed through The Graduate School.

-Graduate Certificate in Nonwovens Science and Technology
+Graduate Certificate in Nonwovens Science and Engineering

-The goal is to provide recognized academic credentials in Nonwoven Science and Technology and the program is available to students currently enrolled in a graduate degree program at NC State as well as non-degree seeking graduate level students.
+The goal is to provide recognized academic credentials in Nonwoven Science and Engineering and the program is available to students currently enrolled in a graduate degree program at NC State as well as non-degree seeking graduate level students.

 Graduate Certificate in Textile Brand Management and Marketing